Baharpa/Baharpa/README.md

 ### 🌟 Why Choose Me?
 - Strong programming fundamentals with experience in C++, JavaScript, Python, TypeScript, C, C#, HTML/CSS.
 - Experience with web frameworks such as React, Angular, and Node.js for building applications.
-- Experience working with multiple database systems such as and  MySQL, MongoDB, and PostgreSQL ensuring efficient data management.
 - Experienced in debugging, testing, and troubleshooting code to ensure the application runs correctly.
 - Familiar with version control systems like Git and Jira to collaborate effectively on team projects.
 - Knowledgeable in using REST APIs and JSON for data communication.